kazuyamarino/nsy-docs/USERGUIDE.md

 ### Helpers
 The `system/helpers` folder is useful for creating custom methods that match what you want and need.

-There is a helper files that are by default available in NSY, namely `Helpers_CI`. `Helpers_CI` are a set of `Codeigniter` built-in helper (there are only a few) methods that can run on NSY.

 If you want to make your own helper, then just make the desired method in the php file then save it in system/helpers.
-And don't forget to autoload it on `composer.json` in the parameters `files`.
+And don't forget to autoload it on `composer.json` in the `files` parameters.

 ```
 "autoload": {